-Scrapbook Title Ideas: 150 Creative Titles for Scrapbook Pages
+Scrapbook Title Ideas: 150 Titles for Scrapbook Pages, Albums, and Title Pages

 Illustrated scrapbook page with title labels, letter tiles, and journaling cards